MozerWang/MozerWang.github.io/_pages/about.md

   - /about.html
 ---
 <span class='anchor' id='about-me'></span>
-I am **Minzheng Wang**, a second-year Ph.D student at [MAIS, Institute of Automation, Chinese Academy of Sciences](https://english.ia.cas.cn/), supervised by [Nan Xu](https://scholar.google.com/citations?user=oJcp__wAAAAJ) and [Wenji Mao](https://people.ucas.edu.cn/~maowenji).
+I am **Minzheng Wang**, a third-year Ph.D student at [MAIS, Institute of Automation, Chinese Academy of Sciences](https://english.ia.cas.cn/), supervised by [Nan Xu](https://scholar.google.com/citations?user=oJcp__wAAAAJ) and [Wenji Mao](https://people.ucas.edu.cn/~maowenji).
 Before that, I received my bachelor's degree from [Beijing Institute of Technology](https://english.bit.edu.cn/) in 2023.
-I have also spent time at the [Tongyi Lab, Alibaba Group](https://scholar.google.com/citations?user=xF5VrokAAAAJ&hl=en) as a Research Intern, mentored by [Xinghua Zhang](https://xinghuazhang.top/).
+I am now a research intern at the [miHoYo AI Team](https://www.mihoyo.com/).
+Before that, I have also spent time at the [Tongyi Lab, Alibaba Group](https://scholar.google.com/citations?user=xF5VrokAAAAJ&hl=en) as a Research Intern, mentored by [Xinghua Zhang](https://xinghuazhang.top/).

 # Research 🔍
 I am broadly interested in natural language processing and large language models.
 My current research focuses on **1) LLM-based Language Agent, 2) Socially Intelligent Agent,** and **3) LLM-based RL.** I'm open to discussing potential partnerships and collaboration.
 Please feel free to reach out if you're interested in working together.
 # News 📰
+[2026.01] Got one papers accepted by **ICLR 2026**, congrats to all co-authors🎉!
+[2025.09] Got one papers accepted by **EMNLP 2025**, congrats to all co-authors🎉!
 [2025.05] Got two papers accepted by **ACL 2025**, congrats to all co-authors🎉!
 [2025.04] My paper has been cited **100 times** on Google Scholar, a small milestone for me!
 [2025.01] Got one papers accepted by **NAACL 2025**, congrats to all co-authors🎉!